How to avoid loan fraud

 What is loan fraud?

 Loan fee fraud is when you’re asked to pay an upfront fee for a loan you’ll never receive.
 For instance, you might respond to an advert for a fast loan and see your application approved very quickly without a credit check.
 The loan company will tell you to pay an upfront fee of around £25-£450 to cover insurance or other costs for the loan.
-If it’s a scam, you’ll lose out and won’t even get your loan.
-You might also be asked for your bank details – and we all know where that can lead.
+If it’s a scam, you will usually lose the money you’ve paid and won’t get the loan.
+Just remember that when applying for a loan, in most cases you will be asked for your bank details in order to deposit the loan and also set up a direct debit.

 Loan repayment fraud